 - 1 Pull the operating handle to the rear until the bolt locks in the open position.
-Visually inspect the chamber, feed mechanism and magazine to make sure they are clear of any obstructions. - 2 Insert a shell of the proper gauge and length through the ejection port into the open breech (Figure 12). - 3 Press the carrier release button to deliver the shell into the chamber.
-The chamber is now loaded.
+Visually inspect the chamber, feed mechanism and magazine to make sure they are clear of any obstructions. - 2 If shooting is imminent, insert a shell of the proper gauge and length through the ejection port into the open breech (Figure 14). - 3 Press the bolt release button to deliver the shell into the chamber.

-KEEP YOUR FINGERS CLEAR OF THE EJECTION PORT WHENEVER CLOSING THE ACTION WITH THE CARRIER RELEASE BUTTON.
+KEEP YOUR FINGERS CLEAR OF THE EJECTION PORT WHENEVER CLOSING THE ACTION WITH THE BOLT RELEASE BUTTON.
 FAILURE TO FOLLOW THIS WARNING COULD RESULT IN INJURY.